The Hitchin Fibration for Symmetric Pairs: Background on Symmetric Pairs

 The invariant theory of this GIT quotient is well studied.
-We will make use of the following fact. \begin{lem} (\cite{levy}, Lemma 4.11) We can write $k[\fa]^{W_\fa} = k[f_1,\dots, f_r]$ for $r = \dim(\fa)$ algebraically independent homogeneous polynomials $f_1,\dots, f_r$ or degrees $m_1,\dots, m_r$, respectively, which we will call the \emph{exponents of the root system $\Phi_r$}.
+We will make use of the following fact. \begin{lem} (\cite{levy}, Lemma 4.11) We can write $k[\fa]^{W_\fa} = k[f_1,\dots, f_r]$ for $r = \dim(\fa)$ algebraically independent homogeneous polynomials $f_1,\dots, f_r$ of degrees $e_1,\dots, e_r$, respectively, which we will call the \emph{exponents of the root system $\Phi_r$}.
+(Note that the generators $f_j$ are not canonical but the exponents $e_i$ are.)
 Moreover, the sum of these exponents can be computed as

 \end{lem} \begin{proof} The lemma follows from taking degree of both sides of the equality in \cite[Lemma 4.11]{levy}, noting that the length of the longest element in $W_\fa$ is given by the number of positive roots in the reduced root system. \end{proof}